Wang Hao (chess player)

 Wang Hao (王皓 (Wáng Hào); born August 4, 1989) is a Chinese chess grandmaster.
 In November 2009, Wang became the fourth Chinese player to break through the 2700 Elo rating mark.

-In 2019, he qualified for the 2020 Candidates Tournament by winning the FIDE Grand Swiss Tournament 2019, making him the second Chinese player to qualify for a Candidates Tournament.
-Wang announced his retirement from professional chess at the end of the Candidates tournament in 2021, citing health issues.
+In 2019, Wang qualified for the 2020 Candidates Tournament by winning the FIDE Grand Swiss Tournament 2019, making him the second Chinese player to qualify for a Candidates Tournament.
+He announced his retirement from professional chess at the end of the Candidates tournament in 2021, citing health issues.
 However, he returned to playing in 2022.

-Grandmaster title

-In 2005, he became China's 20th Grandmaster at the age of 16.

-As with Gata Kamsky, Wang Hao became a grandmaster without first gaining an International Master title.
-He achieved his three Grandmaster norms at the: